guesswho1234/Rex/README.md

 - Type
 - Points
 - Section
+- LaTeX Environments (enable / disable)
 - Question (accepts inline math formulas by deafult and also full LaTeX environments when switched on)
 - Figure (accepts a single PNG file per exercise)
+- Solution Note
-- Answers (consisting of the true/false solution, answer text, and a solution note)
+- Answers (consisting of the true/false solution, answer text, and a answer specific solution note)

 #### Create Exams